-3. Special Revenue Funds.
+- 2. Special Revenue Funds.
 The District accounts for resources restricted to, or designated for, specific purposes by the District or a grantor in a special revenue fund.
-Most Federal and some State financial assistance is accounted for in a Special Revenue Fund, and sometimes unused balances must be returned to the grantor at the close of specified project periods.
+Most Federal and some State financial assistance is accounted for in a Special Revenue Fund, and sometimes unused balances must be returned to the grantor at the close of specified project periods. - Debt Service Fund The District accounts for resources accumulated and payments made for principal and interest on long-term general obligation debt of governmental funds in a debt service fund.